A Must-See Toronto Landmark

 Today, the St. Lawrence Market experience is split between The North Market, The South Market, and St. Lawrence Hall.
 Each market provides a visitor with a one-of-a-kind experience for both shopping and food and is hosted by a diverse group of merchants and artisans.

-The market is accessible via public transit, by vehicle (with lots of nearby parking options), and is a short walk from nearby hotels such as Novotel Toronto Centre.
+The market is accessible via public transit, by vehicle with lots of nearby parking options, and is a very short walking distance from nearby hotels such as Novotel Toronto Centre, which is only a 5-minute walk away.

 About the St. Lawrence North Market